danielegiulianini/qu-bft/README.md

 Then, inject it in the gRPC server by providing:
 1. the port to be listening on
 2. the ServerCredentials.
-Currently, only plain communication is implemented but it's easy to plug other gRPC already-provided mechanisms or even custom ones.
+Currently, only plain communication is implemented, but it's easy to plug other gRPC already-provided mechanisms or even custom ones.
 3. the authorization interceptor in charge of checking the client authentication (a JWT-based is implied but new can be easily added as long as it is compatible with the one adopted by CallCredentials adopted at client side).
 4. the Q/U service just built
 ```scala